matheussartori/micro-cms-webapp/README.md

 npm run storybook # Start the storybook
 ```
 ## Site structure
-For the micro CMS, I've considered the structure (templates) for the website based on the following wireframes:
+For the micro CMS, I've considered the structure (templates) for the website based on the following wireframes, which you can compare with the final results.

 ### Home
 <img src="./.github/assets/wireframes/home.png" alt="Home">